The Ultimate Moving Checklist

 8 Weeks Out: Schedule an In-Home or Virtual Estimate

-• It's the time to contact us for a moving quote.
-Schedule an meeting for a move representative to view your home (either in-person or virtually), discuss your move details and prepare a moving estimate.
+• It’s the time to contact us for a moving quote.
+Schedule a meeting for a move representative to view your home (either in-person or virtually), discuss your move details and prepare a moving estimate.

 • If your employer is paying for your move, refer to their moving quote guidelines to determine what services your employer will cover.